Flo5929/XcodeTheme/README.md

 ~/Library/Developer/Xcode/UserData/FontAndColorThemes
 ```

-3. Copy the file `SundellsColors.xccolortheme` into the above folder.
+3. Copy the file `SundellsFiraColors.xccolortheme` into the above folder.

-4. Download the latest release of Source Code Pro from [its repo](https://github.com/adobe-fonts/source-code-pro).
+4. Download the latest release of Fira Code from [its repo](https://github.com/tonsky/FiraCode).

 5. Unzip the font archive and move the files in the `TTF` folder to `~/Library/Fonts`.

-6. Should've used the install script, right? 😉

 ## Attributions

+This Xcode theme is based on [John Sundell's work](https://github.com/JohnSundell/XcodeTheme).
+As he said, this is the result of a long series of tweaking:

-This Xcode theme is the result of years of tweaks and modifications to some version of a "Solarized" theme.
+> This Xcode theme is the result of years of tweaks and modifications to some version of a "Solarized" theme.
 I have no idea where I got the
 original material for this theme from, but if you recognize some aspect of this theme as coming from something you made, feel free to open
 an issue and I'll gladly add attributions to you 🙂